Trump Battles Subpoena by Special Prosecutor, while his son waits to be indicted by grand jury

 Trump has tried to pit the ethnic groups of America against one another for purely political reasons, which is why the terms, white nationalist and neo-nazi, are often used as descriptors for Donald Trump.

 And yet, remarkably there continues to be scant in-depth reporting of the race issue in America in relation to Trump.
 Why?
 After an interview with John Kasich, towards whom Nicole Wallace of MSNBC was obviously enamored, she commented that surely someone from MSNBC would grab Kasich before he left the building.
 This is the same John Kasich who assembled a cabinet when he was elected governor of Ohio that was less diverse than any cabinet since the Civil War era.
 And, whose 'I can balance the budget mantra' resulted in Ohio becoming the childhood poverty capitol of the United States.
 Kasich launched a vindictive campaign against people of color in Ohio that is the hallmark of his reign as governor.
-How can Nicole Wallace, lead an in-depth discussion of race while praising those who perpetuate racial animus?
-And she, Wallace, is just a symptom of a larger problem when it comes to race issues in America, and so-called investigative cable news network journalism.
+How can Nicole Wallace, lead an in-depth discussion of ethnicity while praising those who perpetuate racial animus?
+And she, Wallace, is just a symptom of a larger problem when it comes to ethnicity issues in America, and so-called investigative cable news network journalism.

 There is much speculation, and some suggestion that Halley resigned her UN post because she assumed some sort of ethical stand, however, in fact her departure became inevitable when UN-busting Bolton joined the White House staff.
 From that moment her tenure at the UN was superfluous to the Bolton/Trump agenda.
 However, revisionist commentators have already begun to suggest that Halley's departure was due to her standing against Trump's disregard towards the UN.
-The truth is very much to the contrary, as she had every opportunity to speak out when the Government of the United States began to violate its obligations under international agreements concerning asylum seekers, and she was ethically silent.
+The truth is very much to the contrary, as she had every opportunity to speak out when the Government of the United States began to violate its obligations under international agreements concerning asylum seekers, and she was ghostly silent.

 Ryan's self-inflicted and disgraceful fall, to coin a phrase, is and will now and for evermore be linked to the 'midnight madness' caper and his tacit encouragement of the Nunes/White House intelligence hoax plot.
 Remembering, the recorded Nunes California speech in which he claimed that if we want to keep 'this' going, we have to keep the House of Representatives.
 There are grieving families in Pittsburgh who understand fully and painfully, as does the nation, exactly what 'this' is.